 - He enjoyed it a lot.

-- 1 year general surgery intern year (half doing orthopedics and half doing general surgery with a potential for a month of elective such as radiology)
+- 1 year as a general surgery intern (half spent doing orthopedics, half spent doing general surgery, with a potential for a month of elective such as radiology)

 - 4 years of orthopedic-only residency